-Bits[11:8] in the REC_CTRL register (see Table 47) contain on and off settings for the four different sample rate options that are set using the AVG_CNT register.
+Bits[11:8] in the REC_CTRL register (see Table 55) contain on and off settings for the four different sample rate options that are set using the AVG_CNT register.

 The sample rate selector bits (SR0, SR1, SR2, and SR3) are used when operating in MFFT, AFFT, or MTC mode.
 When only one of these bits is set to 1, every data capture event uses that sample rate setting.
-When two of the bits are set to 1, the ADcmXL1021-1 uses one of the sample rates for one data capture event, and then switches to the other for the next capture event.
-When all four bits are set to 1, the ADcmXL1021-1 uses the sample rates in the following order when switching to a new sample rate for each new capture events: SR0, SR1, SR2, SR3, SR0, SR1, and so on.
+When two of the bits are set to 1, the ADcmXL3021 uses one of the sample rates for one data capture event, then switches to the other for the next capture event.
+When all four bits are set to 1, the ADcmXL3021 uses the sample rates in the following order, switching to a new sample rate for each new capture event: SR0, SR1, SR2, SR3, SR0, SR1, and so on.